 Are you ready to earn your online nursing degree?

-We use a data-driven methodology to rank the best nurse practitioner programs in Maryland.
+We use a data-driven methodology to rank the best nurse practitioner programs in Maryland, making it easier for you to find a program that works for you.
 Our methodology is based on metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.

 Applying to a Nurse Practitioner Program in Maryland

 During accreditation, a team of objective professionals rigorously evaluates a program for its quality.
 Factors include faculty qualifications, teaching methods, and available lab equipment.
-Accreditation determines if the program prepares its graduates to safely practice nursing.
-This is vital to your success because:
+Accreditation determines if the program prepares its graduates to practice nursing safely.